CompilerGym: Robust, Performant Compiler Optimization Environments for AI Research: Conclusions

 \section{Conclusions}

 We aim to lower the barrier-to-entry to compiler optimization research.
-We present \cg{}, a set of open source high performance environments for compiler optimization tasks, and an accompanying suite of tools that removes the significant engineering investment required try out new ideas on production compiler problems.
+We present \cg{}, a suite of tools that removes the significant engineering investment required try out new ideas on production compiler problems.